Subscribe To This Site

 Choose Fairtrade products this spring

 The good news for British shoppers is there’s no shortage of choice.
-In all, there are over 3,000 Fairtrade certified products sold almost everywhere in the UK: in major supermarkets, independent shops, in cafés, restaurants, through catering suppliers and wholesales, as well as through online shopping channels, like www.ethicalsuperstore.com or www.cafedirect.co.uk/shop.
+In all, there are over 3,000 Fairtrade certified products sold almost all around the UK: you can find them in major supermarkets and many smaller independent shops, in cafés and restaurants.
+If you need catering supplies or you buy goods wholesale you can also find Fairtrade products.
+They are also available through many online shopping channels, like www.ethicalsuperstore.com or www.cafedirect.co.uk/shop.

 With making the big swap being that easy, why wouldn’t you join in?